Ammar-Raneez/Ammar-Raneez/README.md

 <br />
 - Hardworking and Passionate developer.
 Love building projects ranging from frontend all the way to backend

-- I’m currently freelancing as a Software Engineer at [Niftron](https://www.niftron.com/)
+- I’m currently a Software Engineer at [Niftron](https://www.niftron.com/)

 - Also a final year CS student